 Another important difference is that anyone can named as an executor, but state law controls who is appointed as an administrator.

 Otherwise, there is not much difference between an executor vs administrator.

 They both have to distribute a deceased person’s estate.
 Regardless of the size of the estate, they both act under the supervision of special courts, which are called probate courts.

 By Steve Harton, an estate planning and probate attorney licensed in Florida, Utah and Wyoming.
 Steve serves clients in all three states from his office in Rock Springs, Wyoming.
-If you need some legal advice probate, please schedule a consultation!
+If you need some legal advice about probate, please schedule a consultation!